-Emma Gilmore APNT, iMFT, BCMA Reg
+Emma Gilmore APNT, iMFT, BCMA Reg, CST, BCST

 “Emma was a great tutor.
 She was informative, understanding and really helped support us all.
 She was always available by email and phone to help us and was extremely supportive.”
 Kate Adlam

-Cathy believes Hot Stone Therapy is an invaluable tool for any massage therapist who wishes to work on a holistic level.
+Cathy believes Hot Stone Therapy is an invaluable tool for any massage therapist who wishes to work in a holistic way.
 It is a popular treatment which can be easily incorporated into current practice with clients saying they experience a deep and profound sense of relaxation.
 It is also a very relaxing and grounding treatment to give for therapist.

 Tutor: Pregnancy Massage Diploma

 Katie is a leading figure in the field of pregnancy massage, she has over 20 years’ experience specialising in Pregnancy Massage; as well as in training massage therapists and midwives.
 Her mission is to communicate the benefits of positive touch in every day life.
 Katie explains that “to massage a woman throughout her pregnancy is a wonderful privilege.
 This everyday miracle of life is easy to take for granted – connecting through touch reminds us that it is indeed a miracle.”
 Pregnancy Massage, preparing for the birth and post-partum (after birth) are time when massage can be particularly beneficial and supportive to a woman, both physically and emotionally.
-Katie is the founding director of Vital Touch range of organic essential oils and massage oils and the Natalia range of natural products for pregnancy, birth and parents. also Pure Therapy – a Soil Association certified range of gorgeous body oils, balms, butters and body scrubs.
+Katie is the founding director of Vital Touch range of organic essential oils and massage oils and the Natalia range of natural products for pregnancy, birth and parents. also Pure Therapy – a Soil Association certified range Newof gorgeous body oils, balms, butters and body scrubs.

 “Katie is an inspirational teacher, with a wealth of knowledge which she loves to share with others.
 She brings the subject to life and has an interest and deep understanding of both the physical and emotional well being of her clients.”
 Emma Gilmore